CreateAI

 CreateAI, Inc., formerly TuSimple Holdings, Inc., is an AI gaming technology company.
 It was founded as an autonomous trucking company in 2015 by Xiaodi Hou and Mo Chen.
-In December 2023, the company announced that it would be closing its U.S. business and moving to China.
+After allegations of illicit transfer of technology to a Chinese company by the leaders of TuSimple in December 2023, the company announced that it would be closing its U.S. business and moving to China.

 In December 2024, the company announced that it was pivoting from autonomous trucking to AI gaming technology and rebranding under the name CreateAI.

 History

 TuSimple was founded in September 2015 by Mo Chen and Dr Xiaodi Hou, who graduated from the California Institute of Technology.
-The company initially operated in two facilities: one in Beijing, China and one in San Diego, California.
+The company initially operated in two facilities: one in Beijing, China, and one in San Diego, California.
+Before 2022, TuSimple was a leader in the global race to develop self-driving trucks that could solve chronic driver shortages.